Mastering Entity Codes in Medical Billing

 The National Provider Identifier (NPI)

-The National Provider Identifier (NPI) is a unique identifier assigned to healthcare providers.
+The National Provider Identifier (NPI) or national provider identifier number is a unique identifier assigned to healthcare providers.
 This 10-digit number serves as a primary entity code in medical billing.
-The NPI helps in identifying healthcare providers and their specific roles in the medical billing process.
+The NPI helps identifying healthcare providers and their specific roles in the medical billing process.
 Using the NPI ensures that insurance companies can accurately process and reimburse claims.

 The Health Insurance Claim Number (HICN)